mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 Click **Show** next to the **Microflow** field to view the **MyFirstModule.MyFiles_Get_ByKey** microflow.
 The generated **Get by** key returns a file document.

-## 4 Consuming Images and Files with REST
+## 4 Retrieve Images and Files with REST

 Now that you have a published REST service for your image or file entity, you need to implement an API client that will retrieve binary files and store the result in a FileDocument.
  - RetrievedFile (System.Image)